Green iguana: Taiwan

 In the 21st century the green iguana has become a harmful invasive species in Taiwan which does significant damage to farms.
-In order to reduce their population the government has issues annual bounties on them.
+In order to reduce their population the government has issued annual bounties on them.
 They are often hunted with slingshots.
 In 2025 the Ministry of Agriculture (Taiwan) set a quota of 120,000 for the green iguana control program.

 Other countries

-Iguanas are also present in Ishigaki Island, Singapore, and Thailand.
+Iguanas are also present on southern Japan's Ishigaki Island, and in Singapore and Thailand.